nordeim/Scent-Beautiful-Website/docs/prompt_to_fix_1.md

 ---
 please create for me a *complete* updated *replacement* file for `prisma/seed.ts` that is self-contained and without placeholders.
 I want a drop-in replacement version and not one that I need to manually edit or merge from previous versions. make sure all the necessary sections in previous versions are included in the the *complete* version you will create.

+---
+please very carefully review and validate all the files you just generated that they are indeed *complete replacement* files with no "placeholders" like "// ... (rest of the file is the same as the version above)". please use line by line diff to carefully and completely validate all the files you generated in the last round are indeed correct and accurate and *complete* (self-contained(, then give me a detailed assessment report on your validate.
+The key is not to introduce any regression errors or accidentally omit some original features and functions when enhancing a production ready project codebase! we cannot afford to mess up a production ready project and do injustice to our newest project `README.md`. so please do your very best due diligence in your double-check and double-confirm validation.